 Description: Arched rectangular central panel with astragal and fillet edging; Phaëton riding Apollo’s chariot across the skies, the sun to the left behind clouds, a lion on ground below, between two trees; arched rectangular border with fillet edging; trailing convolvulus leaves surround the central panel; on top, earl’s coronet above an illegible character, between mirrored, swirled foliage.

 Notes: The illustration upon which the design has been based has not been identified, save that it figures in book II of Ovid's Metamorphoses.
 The convolvulus border is a common feature of this series of firebacks and can be compared with other.
-The wooden pattern from which this casting was made survives in the collection of the Sussex Archaeological Society.
+The wooden pattern from which this casting was made survives in the collection of the Sussex Archaeological Society (no. 928).

 Current location: Penhurst Manor, Penhurst, East Sussex, England.